opacut/eyetrack_reading/README.md

 and that should theoretically do it.
 Contact me if something doesn't work, and we can throw our hands in the air in confusion together.

 # Running a scenario
+You can run this in dummy mode, i.e. operated by mouse, or you can use the Eyetribe eyetracker.
+The code is not tested on anything else, but I'm hoping it should be adaptable.
+To switch from dummy to eyetribe, change the value of `DUMMYMODE` in `constants.py` to `False`.

 Right now we don't have a build mechanism working, so to run, do `python scene.py`